qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The deeper cause is that:

 - **Borrow checker works locally**: when seeing a function call, it **only checks function signature**, instead of checking code inside the function.

-(Its benefit is to make borrow checking faster and simpler.
-Doing whole-program analysis is hard and slow, and doesn't work with things like dynamic linking.
-It also improves decoupling.
-A library changing function body won't make your code stop compiling.)
+  The borrow checker works locally because:

+  - If it checks method body, it need to do whole-program analysis.
+It's complex and slow.
+  - It improves decoupling.
+You don't need to worry a library's changing of function body makes your code stop compling.
+That decoupling is also required by dynamic linking.

 - **Information is lost in function signature**: the borrowing information becomes coarse-grained and is simplified in function signature.
 The type system does not allow expressing borrowing only one field, and can only express borrowing the whole object.

-[There are propsed solutions: view type](https://smallcultfollowing.com/babysteps/blog/2025/02/25/view-types-redux/).
+  There are propsed solutions: [view type](https://smallcultfollowing.com/babysteps/blog/2025/02/25/view-types-redux/).
+It encodes field-level borrow information into type.
+But it adds a lot of complexity, and still don't solve container contagious borrow [^solving_container_contagious_borrow].

+[^solving_container_contagious_borrow]: To encode the information of borrowing `i`-th element of a `Vec` into type, it requires dependent type, depending on runtime value of `i`.
+Adding dependent type into language is much more complex.

 Summarize solutions (workarounds) of contagious borrow issue (elaborated below):

 - **Remove unnecessary getters and setters**.
   - Just simply make fields public (or in-crate public).
-This makes split borrow possible.
-If you want encapsulation, it's recommended to use ID/handle to replace borrow of mutable data (elaborated below).
+This enables split borrow in outer code.
+If you want encapsulation, use ID/handle to replace borrow of mutable data (elaborated below).
   - The getter that returns cloned/copied value is fine.
   - If data is immutable, getter is also fine.
 - **Defer mutation**
 - **Avoid in-place mutation**
 - Do a split borrow on the outer scope.
 Or just get rid of struct, pass fields as separate arguments.
-(This is inconvenient.)
+(This is inconvenient.
+Unfortunately, borrowing is unfriendly to composition.)
 - Manually manage index (or key) in container for-loop.
 Borrow as temporary as possible.
 - Just clone the data (can be shallow-clone).
 - Use **interior mutability** (cells and locks).